apache/pekko/docs/src/main/paradox/typed/logging.md

 ### Logback

-`akka-actor-typed` includes a dependency to the `slf4j-api`.
+`pekko-actor-typed` includes a dependency to the `slf4j-api`.
 In your runtime, you also need a SLF4J backend.
 We recommend [Logback](https://logback.qos.ch/):

 @@dependency[sbt,Maven,Gradle] {